 The density of banks and credit unions in a given area also has an important impact on competition and therefore rates.
 In a particular area, there may be many or few banks competing for deposits.
 These situations are where supply and demand dynamics can be the main driver for rates.

-How Businesses can Get the Most Competitive Rate for Business Cash
+How Businesses can Get Nationally Competitive Rates for Business Cash

 When banks need deposits, our company, the American Deposit Management Co.
 [ADM] has the answer.
-Our proprietary fintech helps community banks access cash from businesses across the nation who are seeking a competitive return for their cash reserves.
+Our proprietary fintech helps banks and credit unions access cash from businesses across the nation who are seeking a competitive return for their cash reserves.
 We call this concept Marketplace Banking™, and it’s only available with our American Money Market Account™ [AMMA™].

-Because of this revolutionary fintech, business leaders can access the most competitive rates from local banks across the country all with a single account and a single monthly statement.
-Funds in an AMMA™ are automatically invested at the highest available rate among ADM’s nationwide network of community banks, so American businesses can access the most competitive rates across the country.
+Because of this revolutionary fintech, business leaders can access competitive rates from financial institutions across the country all with a single account and a single monthly statement.
+Funds in an AMMA™ are automatically invested at the highest available rate among ADM’s nationwide network of banks and credit unions, so American businesses can access competitive rates across the country.

-AMMA™ also provides the highest level of deposit protection available — FDIC insurance.
-Typically, FDIC insurance is limited to $250k per bank per ownership category, but with AMMA™, businesses can receive extended FDIC insurance to all of their cash reserves without the need for additional banking relationships.
+AMMA™ also provides access to the highest level of deposit protection available — FDIC / NCUA insurance.
+Typically, this insurance is limited to $250k per bank per ownership category, but with AMMA™, businesses can receive access to extended FDIC / NCUA insurance for all of their cash reserves without the need for additional banking relationships.
 We are here to enhance your current bank – not replace it.

 To learn more, about AMMA™, contact a member of our team.
 Our team is our secret sauce, so give us a call today and find out why.